Jue-lan/metaVerseStudy-front/README.md

 ## Hurdles
 #### Problem 1
 Trying to to add a Login user portal.
 And overall getting mt front and backend to communicate.
--Solution: Dropping that initiative and refactoring code to meet deadline
+- Solution: Dropping that initiative and refactoring code to meet deadline
 #### Problem 2
 Recusive calling of my data.
--Solution: Removing CRUD method from my ngInit
+- Solution: Removing CRUD method from my ngInit
 #### Problem 3
 CORS ORIGIN issue.
 No 'access-control-allow-origin'.
 Cross domain request issue for half my method calls.
--Solution: I solved the issue with an extention download, but then I had an epiphany and realized it did add this to my other controller as well.
+- Solution: I solved the issue with an extention download, but then I had an epiphany and realized it did add this to my other controller as well.
 ```
 @CrossOrigin(origins = "http://localhost:4200")
 ```
 #### Problem 4
 Figuring out how to not display an object and then sortign out how to just display the values.
--Solution: Still working on it
+- Solution: Still working on it

 ##### Backend Link
 https://github.com/Jue-lan/metaVerseStudy-back